YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A simple upright setup protects the scalp while the nausea settles.

-Yes, vomiting can make the first night harder.
-The patient may feel weak, afraid to lie down, or worried about another episode.
+Vomiting can make the first night harder.
+You may feel weak, afraid to lie down, or worried about another episode.
 Sleep matters, but the scalp still needs space and the body still needs hydration.

-The page on sleep after a hair transplant is helpful after the stomach settles.
+After the stomach settles, the guidance on sleep after a hair transplant may help.
 Until then, stay slightly upright and keep the recipient area clear.
 Do not bury the head into a pillow because you are tired.

 If nausea is linked to anxiety, slow the situation down.
 Good light, clear photos, a short clinic message, and a simple sleeping position can reduce the urge to keep touching the scalp.